awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 **Note**
 You can track security or privacy events for Amazon Linux 2 at the [Amazon Linux security center](https://alas.aws.amazon.com/alas2.html) or subscribe to the associated [RSS feed](https://alas.aws.amazon.com/AL2/alas.rss)\.
 Security and privacy events include an overview of the issue, what packages are affected, and how to update your instances to correct the issue\.
 Before deploying an accelerated or Arm AMI, review the information in [Amazon EKS optimized accelerated Amazon Linux AMIs](#gpu-ami) and [Amazon EKS optimized Arm Amazon Linux AMIs](#arm-ami)\.
 Amazon EKS optimized Amazon Linux 2 contains an optional bootstrap flag to enable the `containerd` runtime\.
-Kubernetes v1\.21 will be the last version with Docker container runtime support\.
-This feature provides you with a clear path to migrate to `containerd`\.
+This feature provides a clear path to migrate to `containerd`\.
+Amazon EKS is ending support for Docker starting with the Kubernetes version 1\.23 launch\.
 The `containerd` runtime is widely adopted in the Kubernetes community and is a graduated project with the CNCF\.
 You can test it by adding a node group to a new or existing cluster\.
 For more information, see [Enable the `containerd` runtime bootstrap flag](#containerd-bootstrap)\.
 When bootstrapped in Amazon EKS optimized accelerated Amazon Linux AMIs for v1\.21, [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) workloads aren't supported\.

-Open a link in one of the following tables to view the latest Amazon EKS optimized Amazon Linux AMI ID for an AWS Region and Kubernetes version\.
-You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
+In the following tables, choose **View AMI ID** for the Kubernetes version, AWS Region, and processor type that are specific to your Amazon Linux instance\.
+You can also retrieve the IDs with an AWS Systems Manager parameter\.
 For more information, see [Retrieving Amazon EKS optimized Amazon Linux AMI IDs](retrieve-ami-id.md)\.

 ------
 #### [ 1\.21 ]